-- 2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows: When HOME funds are used to assist a household in the purchase of a unit, restrictions will be placed on the unit to ensure compliance with the HOME resale and recapture requirements described in 24CFR 92.254(a)(5).
+When HOME funds are used to assist a household in the purchase of a unit, restrictions will be placed on the unit to ensure compliance with the HOME resale and recapture requirements described in 24CFR 92.254(a)(5).
 All Recapture and Resale mechanisms used to secure the affordability of the HOME assisted unit must be recorded in accordance with State recordation laws and in compliance with NYS HOME Local Program Resale-Recapture Guidelines.
-For more information, please see NYS HOME Local Program Resale - Recapture Guidelines in Appendix II. - 3.
-A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds?
-See 24 CFR 92.254(a)(4) are as follows:
+For more information, please see NYS HOME Local Program Resale - Recapture Guidelines in Appendix II.

+2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows: